stimms/PostmarkIncomingMailParser/README.md

 First you should set up a URL in the Postmark settings under the incoming hook.
 This should be the final URL of your published end point.
 Obviously there cannot be a password around the API as there is nowhere to set it, but Postmark provides [some security recommendations here](https://postmarkapp.com/blog/putting-webhooks-to-work) and BASIC authentication is always an option as well.
 The ability to provide an auth token or credentials is something nice Postmark could add.

 The simplest way to set up a page to be the endpoint is to set up a ASP.net MVC WebAPI page.
-It can contain just a single method
+It can contain just a single method:

     public async void Post()
     {